Restream/reindexer-py/README.md

 __Arguments:__

     enum_not_opened (bool, optional): An enumeration mode flag.
 If it is set then closed namespaces are in result list too.
-Defaults to False.
+Defaults to False

 __Returns:__

-    (:obj:`list` of :obj:`dict`): A list of dictionaries which describe each namespace.
+    (:obj:`list` of :obj:`dict`): A list of dictionaries which describe each namespace

 __Raises:__

-    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet.
+    Exception: Raises with an error message of API return if Reindexer instance is not initialized yet
-    Exception: Raises with an error message of API return on non-zero error code.
+    Exception: Raises with an error message of API return on non-zero error code

 <h3 id="pyreindexer.rx_connector.RxConnector.index_add">index_add</h3>